 Normal vehicle operation does not require any action by the driver.

-TRACTION-LOK AXLE (IF EQUIPPED)
+TRACTION-LOKTM AXLE (IF EQUIPPED)

 This axle provides added traction on slippery surfaces, particularly when one wheel is on a poor traction surface.
-Under normal conditions, the Traction-Lok axle functions like a standard rear axle.
-The axle may exhibit a slight noise or vibration in tight turns with low vehicle speed.
-This is normal behavior and indicates the axle is working.
+Under normal conditions, the Traction-Lok $^{\text{TM}}$ axle functions like a standard rear axle.